What is copywriting

 What is copywriting, & what does a copywriter do?

-Copywriting is the act of writing a block of text that has one goal: to sell something to someone.
-That something can be anything, the next-gen product you didn’t know you needed, the fancy new diet that’ll change your lifestyle for the better, all of the reasons you need to pick them over someone else for a service contract, or a compelling speech to win some votes.
+Copywriting is the act of writing something in order to sell that something to someone.
+That something can be anything, the next-gen product you didn’t know you needed, the fancy new diet that’ll change your lifestyle for the better, all the reasons you need to pick them over someone else for a service contract, or a compelling speech to win some votes.
 In short, a copywriter is a salesperson.

-There are many different types of copywriting.
-And while the goal is the same (to sell), the medium it’s delivered on (online, offline, website, magazine, etc.) shapes it’s length, tone and style.
-For example, the words you hear on radio advertisements are much shorter than the text you’ll read on a website landing page.
+There are different types of copywriting.
+And while the goal is the same (to sell), the medium it’s delivered on (online, offline, website, magazine, etc.) shapes its length, tone and style.
+For example, the words and length of the content you hear on radio advertisements and television commercials are much shorter than the text you’ll read on a website landing page or in a blog.

 I just said it’s all the same, now I’ll tell you why copywriting is different.

 I started out by saying a copywriter is a salesperson, and that all writers have the same goal (to sell).
 But copywriters are different from other writers in this way: we sell you.
-We always selling something: your products, your services, your ideas.
+We're always selling something, some products, some service, some ideas, to someone else.